KomodoPlatform/NotaryNodes/notarynodes/chmex/README.md

 ## Use of Funds:
 * Increasing Infrastructer to all Regions :world_map:
 * 10% of total mined KMD to LABS :microscope: ( min.
 150 KMD per Month )
-* 10% of total mined KMD to PIRATE :sailboat:	☠️ ( min.
+* 10% of total mined KMD to PIRATE ☠️ ( min.
 150 KMD per Month )
 * Dedicating more time to the Komodo Eco System
 * **If I get to mine a big Block ( check: <a href="https://notarystats.info"  target="_blank">www.notarystats.info</a> ) with Reward >= 250KMD I will Airdrop 67% of it to my Voters (+10% to LABS, + 10% to PIRATE ☠️).
 These Big Rewards should be for Everybody.**
 * minimum Funds are paid regardless of the KMD-FIAT Price.